 There’s a perception that Colombia is unsafe, that despite the heyday of the drug wars being over, danger lurks around most corners and you have to be really careful here.

 It’s not a completely unwarranted perception.
 Petty crime is very common.
-The 52-year civil war killed 220,000 people — although thankfully this number has drastically dropped since the 2016 peace agreement.
+The 52-year civil war killed 220,000 people — although thankfully there are drastically fewer casualties since the 2016 peace agreement.

 While you are unlikely to be blown up, randomly shot, kidnapped, or ransomed by guerrillas, you are very likely to get pickpocketed or mugged.
-There were over 200,000 armed robberies in Colombia last year.
-While violent crimes have been on the decline, petty crime and robbery has been on the upswing.
+There were over 200,000 armed robberies in Colombia in 2018.
+While violent crimes have been on the decline, petty crime and robbery have been on the upswing.

 There’s even a local expression about it: “No dar papaya” (Don’t give papaya).
 Essentially, it means that you shouldn’t have something “sweet” out in the open (a phone, computer, watch, etc.) that would make you a target.
-Keep your valuables hidden, don’t wander around places you shouldn’t at night, don’t flash money around, avoid coming out of nightlife spots alone at night, etc. Simply put: Don’t put yourself in a position where people can take advantage of you.
+Keep your valuables hidden, don’t wander around places you shouldn’t at night, don’t flash money around, avoid leaving nightlife spots alone, etc. Simply put: Don’t put yourself in a position where people can take advantage of you.

 I heeded such advice.
 I didn’t wear headphones in public.
 I didn’t take my phone out unless I was in a group or a restaurant, or completely sure no one else was around.
 I took just enough money for the day with me when I left my hostel.
 I warned friends about wearing flashy jewelry or watches when they visited.

-But, the longer you are somewhere, the more you get complacent.
+But the longer you are somewhere, the more complacent you get.

 When you see locals on their phones in crowded areas, tourists toting thousand-dollar cameras, and kids wearing Airpods and Apple Watches, you begin to think, “OK, during the day, it’s not so bad.”

-The more nothing happens to you, the more indifferent you get.
+The more nothing happens to you, the more careless you get.